delete-files-and-directories-linux

 It still doesn’t work, why?

-That’s because we need to use the -d flag that according to the rm manual allows the rm command to delete directories as well as other types of files (the rm command can also be used to delete files).
+That’s because we need to use the -d flag that according to the rm manual allows the rm command to delete directories as well as other types of files (you can use the rm command to delete files and directories in Linux).

-Now, we try to delete the directory passing the -d flag:
+Now, we try to delete the directory by passing the -d flag to the rm command:

 (localhost) $ rm -d testdir/